LLNL/Umpire/docs/sphinx/cookbook/file_allocation.rst

   $ lrun -n 1 --threads=** ./bin/file_resource_benchmarks ##

-** is a placeholder for the amount of threads wanted to run the benchmark on.
+In the snippet above, "**" is a placeholder for the amount of threads wanted to run the benchmark on.
-## stands for the number of array elements wanted to be passed through the benchmark.
+"##" stands for the number of array elements wanted to be passed through the benchmark.
 This number can range from 1-100,000,000,000.

 Results should appear like: